Edward Tait ▪ Composer

 Edward Stanley Tait was born in 2006, in Ruislip, West London, into a musical family, with his mother being a professional cellist, and his father, a violin teacher.
 He first got involved with music at the age of 6, while he was at Whiteheath Junior School, initially taking piano lessons with James Kellas.
 Furthermore, a year later, he began his study of the cello with his mother, who gave him lessons for several years.

-Composers Platform Concert
+Composers Platform

 6:30pm ▪ November 21st 2024